nisenchris/kika-disney-pcp/docs/FLAGS.md

 # LaunchDarkly Flag Configuration

-This document details the feature flags required for the Disney Demo application.
+This document details the feature flags required for the quick-test demo application.

+## 🎯 Demo Overview

+This demo shows how to coordinate feature flags between frontend and backend using LaunchDarkly, while maintaining **complete separation** between the two systems.

+**Key Concept:** The frontend generates a conversation ID with a tier prefix, and the backend uses that ID (not user data) to evaluate features.

 ## Flag Creation